DanielJMcCarthy/JavaProjects/README.md

 # JavaProjects
-Some of my Java projects from college.
+Some of my Java projects from MTU and DCU.